archivy/archivy/docs/plugins.md

 To help you understand the way the plugin system works, we're going to build our own plugin that allows users to sync content from `pocket`.
 We'll even deploy it to Pypi so that other people can install it.

+We also recommend you to read [the overview of the reference](reference/architecture.md) so you can better use the wrapper methods archivy exposes.

 Prerequisites: A python and pip installation with archivy.